pEtienn/Adaptive-mean-shift-based-on-distance-distributions/README.md

 The cluster size estimation is good for points near the center and away from other clusters.
 But, it is worse for points that are between clusters, where in some cases it takes the value we set for maxClusterSize.

-Here is another example where there is less separation between clusters and we can see that points between clusters get a N estimate above 700, which is determined by the parameter maxClusterSize in this case.
+Here is another example where there is overlap between clusters and we can see that points between clusters get a N estimate above 700, which is determined by the parameter maxClusterSize in this case.
 Those estimates will be classified as bad and those points won't be clustered during the mean shift.

 ![Chi distribution](/figure/NestimateBad.png)

+## The algorithm

+1. Estimate cluster size for each point
+    1. Calculate the ordered distance matrix.
+    2. Calculate $\gamma$.
+    3. Find the minimum within boundaries of $\gamma$ distributions from each point.
+The distance at that minimum will be used as kernel size later.
+    4. Remove points that have bad cluster size estimates.
+2. Perform adaptive mean shift with the estimated cluster size
+3. Classify points that have been removed previously by assigning them to the closest cluster center accounting for the scale of clusters.

+*Notes on the mean shift implementation*

+A flat and Gaussian kernel is used.
+The kernel size ($k$) is found with the minimum of the $\gamma$ function.
+All points farther the $k$ are ignored to calculate the new mean.
+Points farther than the center of the kernel have less weight because of the Gaussian kernel.
+The Gaussian kernel has parameter $\sigma=k/5$ and can be changed as a parameter.

+Since farther points are ignored and the bandwidth is adaptive, this algorithm can be used with high dimensionnal data but has not been tested extensively for this yet.

 ## Details on $\gamma$ function and the minimum detection